awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ts-as-healthchecks.md

 **Cause 2**: There is a mismatch between the health check grace period and the instance startup time\.

 **Solution 2**: Edit the health check grace period for your Auto Scaling group to an appropriate time period for your application\.
 Instances launched in an Auto Scaling group require sufficient warm\-up time \(grace period\) to prevent early termination due to a health check replacement\.
-For more information, see [Health check grace period](ec2-auto-scaling-health-checks.md#health-check-grace-period)\.
+For more information, see [Set the health check grace period for an Auto Scaling group](health-check-grace-period.md)\.

 ## An instance was taken out of service in response to an EC2 scheduled reboot<a name="ts-scheduled-maintenance"></a>